MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/appbarbutton.md

 When used in the [CommandBar](commandbar.md) control as part of the [PrimaryCommands](commandbar_primarycommands.md) collection, the [CommandBar](commandbar.md) sets the [IsCompact](appbarbutton_iscompact.md) property automatically as the control opens and closes.
 If you use an app bar button elsewhere, like in the [Content](contentcontrol_content.md) of a [CommandBar](commandbar.md), in an [AppBar](appbar.md), or the app canvas, you need to set the [IsCompact](appbarbutton_iscompact.md) property appropriately in your code.
 When used outside of an app bar, Windows guidelines indicate that the button should always be in its compact state.
 You should also include a [ToolTip](tooltip.md) to display the text label.

 You use the [Label](appbarbutton_label.md) and [Icon](appbarbutton_icon.md) properties to define the content of the app bar buttons.
 Set the [Label](appbarbutton_label.md) property to a string to specify the text label.
-It’s shown by default, and is hidden when the button is in its compact state, so you also need to define a meaningful icon.
+It's shown by default, and is hidden when the button is in its compact state, so you also need to define a meaningful icon.
 To define the app bar button icon, set the [Icon](appbarbutton_icon.md) property to an element derived from the [IconElement](iconelement.md) class.
 There are four kinds of icon elements provided:

 + [FontIcon](fonticon.md) - the icon is based on a glyph from the specified font family.
 + [BitmapIcon](bitmapicon.md) - the icon is based on a bitmap image file with the specified **Uri**.